ifm/o3d3xx-python/README.md

       `answer = pcic.readAnswer("0000")`
     - Read back any answer coming from the device:
       `ticket, answer = pcic.readNextAnswer()`
+* A PCIC client supporting arbitrary formatting
+    - Define an instance of `o3d3xx.PCICFormat` to describe which data you want to retrieve
+    - Most common use case: retrieval of binary data.
+For example, if you want to receive amplitude and radial distance images, use the format `o3d3xx.PCICFormat.blobs("amplitude_image", "distance_image")`.
+    - Create the client with
+      `pcic = o3d3xx.FormatClient("192.168.0.69", format)` with `format` being the `PCICFormat` instance described above.
+    - When `result = pcic.readNextFrame()` returns for the given example, `result` is a dictionary containing image arrays for the keys `amplitude_image` and `distance_image`.
 * A PCIC client for asynchronous image retrieval
+    - Deprecated, please use the `o3d3xx.FormatClient` instead, it uses much less network bandwidth if you are not interested in all available image types.
     - Create it with `pcic = o3d3xx.ImageClient("192.168.0.69", 50010)`.
     - It configures a PCIC connection to receive all image types.
     - Read back the next result (a dictionary containing all the images)